 Honouring a local hero

-We're seeking community feedback on a proposal to name the park next to the Autumn Place Community Hub ‘Agnes Obrien Park’, in honour of a beloved local resident whose dedication to Doveton left a lasting legacy.
+We sought community feedback on a proposal to name the park next to the Autumn Place Community Hub ‘Agnes OBrien Park’, in honour of a beloved local resident whose dedication to Doveton left a lasting legacy.

-This commemorative naming proposal recognises Agnes Obrien’s incredible service to the community and aligns with Geographic Names Victoria’s Naming Rules for Places in Victoria.
+This commemorative naming proposal recognised Agnes O’Brien’s incredible service to the community and aligned with Geographic Names Victoria’s Naming Rules for Places in Victoria.

 How to have your say

-Members of the public can provide feedback regarding this proposal by the following methods:
+Members of the public could provide feedback regarding this proposal by the following methods:

-Any feedback/objections to the proposed name must be received within 30 days of the date of this notification and must comply with the Geographic Names Victoria’s (GNV) Naming Rules.
-Objections must show that the proposal does not comply with the Naming Rules.
+Any feedback or objections to the proposed name had to be received within 30 days of the date of this notification and had to comply with Geographic Names Victoria’s (GNV) Naming Rules.
+Objections needed to show that the proposal did not comply with the Naming Rules.

-Should you have any queries regarding this proposal, please contact Fiona Baker, Geographical Naming Officer on 03 9705 5200.
+For any queries regarding this proposal, people were asked to contact Fiona Baker, Geographical Naming Officer, on 03 9705 5200.

 Born in Portafairy, County Down, Ireland in 1935, Agnes came to Australia at 18 and settled in Doveton in 1976.
 From the moment she arrived, Agnes dedicated herself to helping others, especially young people.